equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 0. Create a new user
 1. Use browser to observe the basket API, when entering your basket - see HEADERS
-2. http://localhost:3000/rest/basket/6 - Can I use that to view another user?
+2. http://&lt;yourhost&gt;:3000/rest/basket/6 - Can I use that to view another user?
 3. BEARER token, check HEADER for the Authorization
-4. Try another user name e.g.:
+4. Try another user name with steps below ...
 5. Grab the Bearer Token and do export BEARER_TOKEN="..then the token here"
-6. curl -X GET -H "Authorization: Bearer \"$BEARER_TOKEN\"" "http://localhost:3000/rest/basket/3"
+6. curl -X GET -H "Authorization: Bearer \"$BEARER_TOKEN\"" "http://&lt;yourhost&gt;:3000/rest/basket/3"
 7. You can also use the "Resend" feature in Firefox to do nr 6.

 </code>